Let me guess…

 Rule #13: Learn to Love Colors

-Most men don’t seem to like wearing colors that much.
-A lot of us stick to a basic color scheme of black, white, grey and blue.
-You should start expanding your color horizon.
+Most males don’t seem to like wearing colors that much.
+Many of us stick to a basic color scheme of black, white, grey and blue.

-Colors can really make an outfit pop, so you shouldn’t shy away from them.
+Colors can make an outfit pop, so you should never shy away from them.

 Rule #14: Wear Colors Sparingly